ayaohsu/RabbitMQ-Learning/README.md

                          delivery_mode = 2, # make message persistent
                       ))
 ```
+To gaurantee a lossless delivery, the combination of these two features needs to be utilized:
+- Messages are persisted so they are not lost if RabbitMQ broker goes down
+- Publisher confirms are sent so if anything fails (connection lost), publisher knows to deliver the message again
+One caveat is a message can be delivered more than once, for example, if publisher confirms are lost.
+Developers need to be aware and make the application not subject from getting duplicate messages.

 Message Properties: it's message metadata attributes that can be set when a message is published.
 Some of the attributes are well-known and mentioned in the AMQP specification.
 Some examples are:
 - Content type
 - Persistent